 A short distance from London, you’ve likely heard of the English town of Windsor.
-After all, it’s where the Queen has her official residence, at Windsor Castle – and it’s where Prince Harry and Meghan were married in 2018.
+After all, it’s where the Queen had her official residence (before her death), at Windsor Castle – and it’s where Prince Harry and Meghan were married in 2018.
 To say it’s a hot spot for royal experiences is kind of an understatement.
 But there’s a lot more that Windsor has to offer, which most people miss on a Windsor day trip that only hits up the castle and royal grounds.

 How to Get from London to Windsor